fensivebinary/Azure-Sentinel-Stuff/README.md

 # azure-sentinel
-Repo for Azure Sentinel related stuff
+Repo for Azure Sentinel related stuff, here I will be adding several kinds of resources